 By Amy Hunt

-The Duchess of Cambridge's make-up artist has revealed the simple and easy-to-follow skincare routine that Catherine uses to ensure her skin stays smooth and blemish-free.
-And it's not just using the best eye cream, or an expensive serum - it's actually something much more affordable.
+The Duchess of Cambridge's make-up artist has revealed the simple and easy-to-follow skincare routine that Kate uses to ensure her skin stays smooth and blemish-free.

-Make-up artist Arabella Preston has admitted that Catherine's skincare regime is actually a lot simpler than you would imagine, and one of her best beauty secrets to blemish-free skin is actually something you probably already have at home—or can pick up at the shops for just 99p.
+Make-up artist Arabella Preston has admitted that Catherine's skincare regime is actually a lot simpler than you would imagine, and one of her best beauty secrets to blemish-free skin is actually something you probably already have at home—or can pick up at the shops for just 99p ($1.40).

 Arabella Preston is the make-up artist credited with teaching Kate her top tips and tricks for applying make-up before the Duchess famously did her own make-up on her wedding day.

-Ever since she shone at Westminster Abbey during the royal wedding with her simple yet pretty light make-up look, the Duchess has continued to dazzle in photographs ever since, using the techniques she learned from Preston to keep her make-up subtle yet flawless.
+Ever since she shone at Westminster Abbey during the royal wedding with her simple yet light make-up look, the Duchess has continued to dazzle in photographs ever since, using the techniques she learned from Arabella to keep her make-up subtle yet flawless.